Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams: Deterministic Communication and Streaming Complexity

 Notice that when processing the item $x_{i+1}$, $A$ has already processed $x_1,\dots, x_i$ and has $(m_i,i)$ in memory. $A$ can thus reconstruct a compatible guess of $x''_1,\dots, x''_i$ that would induce exactly the message $m_i$ as in $\Pi_2^i$, and then sets the memory to be $(m_{i+1},i+1)$ where $m_{i+1}$ is the message sent in $\Pi_2^{i+1}$ when $P_1$ has $(x''_1,\dots, x''_i, x_{i+1})$ and $P_2$ has $(x_{i+2},\dots, x_m)$. $A$ repeats this process for every $i=1,\dots,m-1$ and at the end it outputs $f(x_1,\dots,x_m)$.

 Therefore, we complete the proof with $\dccone_2(f)\le \dscone(f) \le \dccone_2(f)+\log m$. \end{proof}

-Note that the additional index $i$ in the above simulation, which results in the additive $\log m$ term in the upper bound, indicates which $2$-player protocol should be simulated in the reconstruction, and it is implicitly shared in the $2$-player communication case when $m$ is a common knowledge.
+Note that the additional index $i$ in the above simulation, which results in the additive $\log m$ term in the upper bound, indicates which $2$-player protocol should be simulated in the reconstruction, and it is implicitly shared in the $2$-player communication case when $m$ is common knowledge.

+When $m$ is not known, the memory used for the index follows any previously agreed upon encoding, which uses $O(\log m)$ space.
 For functions that are well-defined for an arbitrary number of input items, e.g. the parity function, this index can be saved, and hence $\dscone(f) = \dccone_2(f)$.

 For communication complexity among more players, we establish the following corollary. \begin{corollary} For every $k$-party symmetric function $f$,

 \end{corollary} \begin{proof} Combining \cref{lemma:sc-cc,thm:dsc-dcc}, it follows that